How Light Affects your Mood and Productivity?

-Environment has a huge impact on productivity, and light is a key aspect of that.
+Environment has a huge impact on mood and productivity, and light is a key aspect of that.
 According to scientists, light has the ability to change the way we feel and work.

 We may not pay much attention to it, but making some adjustments in the type and amount of light we get can have huge benefits.

 Studies show that exposure to bright light can make us more alert and improve our performance, productivity and quality of sleep, but can also ward off depression.

 On the other hand, poor lighting can make us more tired and stressed by causing a drop in cortisol levels.
 One study showed that light can even increase or decrease the intensity of our emotions, which is down to the perception of heat.

 So how does light affect us and what can we do to take advantage of those effects?

 Phone Screen Lights

 Have you ever noticed that your phone is costing you sleep?

 Most people have at some point thought ‘I’ll just check my Facebook for a few minutes and then go to sleep’, only to find themselves still up and scrolling away mindlessly an hour later.